Online-Optimisation/email-encoder-bundle/readme.txt

 == Changelog ==

+= 2.3.5: December 24, 2025 =
+* Fix: Fixed issue with adding js and css files on some server configurations
+* Tweak: Minor improvements

 = 2.3.4: December 23, 2025 =
 * Fix: Fixed issue in 2.3.0 that has prevented plugin to work properly
 * Change: Minimum supported is PHP 7.4
 * Tweak: Various small tweaks, bug-fixes and imporovements
 * Tweak: Improved compatibility with old php 7.4

 = 2.3.3: December 23, 2025 =
 * Fix: Temporary set 2.2.5 as rollback to fix bug in latest version